Facts About Crane Flies

 Larvae may breach the surface at night and will be easier to find when it is dark.

-Safer® Brand brings you a variety of effective insect control products that are gentler on the environment!
+Safer® Brand brings you a variety of insect control products that are gentler on the environment!
 Most of them proudly display the OMRI Listed® organic seal and are compliant for use in organic gardening!